 Unfortunately, it doesn’t look like a whole lot has changed since then.
 You can buy York stock for around $32 per share as things currently stand, while FY18 profit is expected to clock in at just over one dollar per share.
 What is the bullish case for paying over 30x net income here?
 I mean, this is a two-hundred year old regulated regional utility company we are talking about.
 The growth prospects reflect that.

 Twenty years ago York made around 35¢ per share in net income.
 Earnings will probably register somewhere in the region of a dollar per share in 2018.
 That works out to average growth of circa 5.3% per annum, which I guess is what you might expect from a stodgy utility company.

 Let’s play a bit with some predictions over the next couple of decades.
 Assume for a moment that York replicates its 5.3% per annum average growth rate.
 It does that by periodically adding new customers and raising water prices.
 That would give us earnings per share of around $3.15 by 2040.

-On top of that, let’s also assume that York’s legendary dividend grows in the same manner.
-By 2040 the cumulative cash dividend pile hits $28.50 per York share.
+On top of that, let’s also assume that York’s legendary dividend grows at the same clip.
+That means the cumulative cash dividend pile hits $28.50 per share by 2040.
 Just to scratch out 7% annual returns would require the terminal P/E ratio to be over 30.
 How many investors are going to sign up to take that kind of risk?

-While the above might be true, the income situation doesn’t make all that much sense either.
-On a trailing-twelve-month basis York sports a yield of 2.1% based on the current share price.
-Assuming dividend growth matches the recent historical earnings growth of 5.3% it would take an entire decade to hit a yield on cost of just 3.5% at today’s share price.
+While the above might be true, the income situation doesn’t make all that much sense here either.
+I mean, York currently sports a TTM dividend yield of 2.1% based on the current share price.
+If we assume dividend growth matches recent historical earnings growth, then it would take an entire decade just to hit a yield on cost of 3.5% at today’s share price.